IAugustoMZ/nlp_studies/README.md

 				- Code examples using spaCy and NLTK.
 				- Exercises for extracting and analyzing named entities.

+			- `07_bag_of_words.ipynb`: Introduction to the Bag of Words model in NLP, including:
+				- Theory and practical implementation.
+				- Code examples for text vectorization.
+				- Exercises and explanations for feature extraction and document-term matrices.
 ## Other Files

 - `requirements.txt`: Python dependencies for the project.